hummelthomas/winpython/Installation.md

 _Wiki under construction_

-Winpython works fine in Windows Vista, 7 and XP just by extracting it to your favorite place.

 Also see the old wiki page at the [outdated project on sourceforge](http://sourceforge.net/p/winpython/wiki/Installation/).

+## Windows Vista, 7 and 8

+Winpython works fine in Windows **Vista**, **7** and **8** just by extracting it to your favorite place.

+Older systems like Windows Server 2003 and Windows XP are not no longer supported.
+You may are able to run your programs, but Ipython (and thus Spyder) is defintely broken, unless you apply the workaround described in the next section.
+As we don't test our releases on these platforms we cannot guarantee incompatibilites and unexpected behavior.

 ## Windows XP